How Casino Bonuses Work

 The terms of the match bonus are usually clearly displayed in big, bright numbers: 100% up to £1000; 200% up to £2000!!

-And while the numbers sound great, players need to do background research to see if the bonuses are all they're cracked up to be.
+And while the numbers sound great, players need to do background research on bonuses to see if they are all they're cracked up to be.

 Types of Casino Bonus